MS Nutritional Science - Prospective Students FAQ

 Where can I find information about requirements and application process?

 Chapter 3 of the Graduate Handbook provides detailed information about requirements and the application process to the MS in Nutritional Science.
-You should also consult the Graduate Admissions & Program Evaluations (GAPE) website.
+You should also consult the Graduate Admissions & Program Evaluations (GAPE) graduate admission website.

 How is the application process?